 CARS.COM — Vehicles affected by service bulletin:

-Warranty info: This service bulletin is being performed free of charge under Acura’s new-car limited warranty.
+Warranty info: This service bulletin is being performed free of charge under the new vehicle or extended warranty, whichever applies.

 Need to find a dealer for service?
 Go to Cars.com Service & Repair to find a local dealer.